-No later than November 1st of each calendar year, beginning November 1st, 2013, the Union will forward to the State an actuarial report setting forth the recommended contribution rate per enrollee per month for the upcoming fiscal year (July 1st through June 30th).
+No later than January 1st of each calendar year, the Union will forward to the State an actuarial report setting forth the recommended contribution rate per enrollee per month for the upcoming fiscal year (July 1st through June 30th).
 Annual rate increases shall be determined via actuarial analysis agreed to by the parties but in no event shall exceed 9% annually.
 In addition, the State shall ensure compliance with the Affordable Care Act no later than July 1, 2014 irrespective of any limitations on annual rate increases.